 I wrote this story in 2007 when I was rather depressed, and mostly kept it to myself, but now that Trump is in office I feel it should see the light of day.
 It depicts the kind of free enterprise that Trump would support, and probably participate in behind closed doors.
 Remember how he smiled when he talked about Gitmo?
-"We're going to load it up with bad dudes, … and they're going to tell us everything they know."
+“We're going to load it up with bad dudes, … and they're going to tell us everything they know.”
 Some might say this practice is necessary for the greater good, a position that is at least worthy of debate, but Trump smiles, smiles like Torquemada.
-It's the same smile that crosses his lips when he incites violence at his rallies.
+It's the same smile that crosses his lips when he incites violence at his rallies. “knock the crap out of them, would you?
+Seriously.
+Just knock the hell — I promise you, I will pay for the legal fees.”
 That's one of a dozen horrifying character flaws that should disqualify him from any office higher than dog catcher, but all he has to do is invoke fear and patriotism, fueled by a relentless campaign of blue lies, and his supporters are on board.
 God help us all.

 Stop here 🛑 if you are under 18, or sensitive to graphic material.